makersacademy/chitter-challenge/README.md

 ## Enhancements
 * Contextual 'flash' messages
 * Eliminate password confirmation
 * Add the ability to log in with either email or username.

 ## Testing
 * Test error messages for properties that do not have explicit messages.

-*
+## Bugs
+* How to handle someone logging out, hitting back and getting an error.

 Features:
 -------